 Street Superintendent Leon Wallace raised concerns about the use of stop signs to control speed.
 City Engineer Mark Rees noted that in this instance the intent of the stop signs would not be to slow traffic, but to reduce “pedestrian/vehicle conflicts.”

 Ultimately, the Traffic Committee approved the installation of stop signs on Church Street.
 In addition, a raised cross walk will be created, which will act as a speed table and make pedestrians even more visible.

 “This should create a very safe environment,” said City Manager Jeff LaGarce.

 Hayward appreciated the Traffic Committee’s quick response to her concerns.

 “They were very helpful and cooperative,” she said.
 “Hopefully we’re now moving in the right direction.”

 The proposed changes must now go before the City Council for final approval.
 The Council’s next meeting is Tuesday, Sept.
 4.

 This was not the first attempt to deal with the problem.
 Last November the Council approved a Traffic Committee recommendation to establish a 20-mph school zone on Church Street between 10th and Maple streets.

-Page 2 of 2 - “That was our first attempt at alleviating the problem,” said Hayward, noting that the speed limit change did not improve the situation much.
+“That was our first attempt at alleviating the problem,” said Hayward, noting that the speed limit change did not improve the situation much.